andrewt3000/MachineLearning/README.md

 Underfitting (high bias) - output doesn't fit the training data well.
 Overfitting (high variance) - output fits training data well, but doesn't work well on test data.

-Regularization factor (&lambda;) - variable to control overfitting.
-If model is underfitting, you need lower &lambda;.
-If the model is overfitting, you need higher lambda.
+Regularization - a technique to minimize overfitting.
+L1 and L2 are examples of regularization.

 [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) - a form of regularization.
 "The key idea is to randomly drop units (along with their connections) from the neural network during training."
 Typical value is .5 (50%).

-Architecture - The structure of a neural network i.e. number of hidden layers, and nodes.
+Architecture - The structure of a neural network i.e. number of hidden layers, and number of nodes.

 Number of hidden layers - the higher the number of layers the better it can find non-linear patterns, but the gradient also vanishes or explodes.
 [Resnet](https://arxiv.org/abs/1512.03385) is on the high end at 152 layers.